-The Company strengthened its balance sheet with the completion of a successful JSE public offering in fiscal 2019.
-The funds were invested in a high-quality mortgage portfolio.
-This portfolio of mortgages as at June 30th, 2020, 2020 had an average loan-to-value of 72%.
+As the Company strengthens its balance sheet with the completion of the successful JSE public offering in fiscal 2019, funds were put towards a high-quality mortgage portfolio.
+This portfolio of mortgages ended September 30, 2020 has an average loan-to-value of 73%.